Vaiyu-Solutions/website/src/content/announcements/202607XX-ai-why-when-how.md

 # AI: The Why, the When and the How

-Vaiyu Solutions | 29 July 2026

-## WHY WE WROTE THIS
+Almost everyone is using AI but very few are getting **meaningful returns.** In our experience the difference has little to do with budget and nothing to do with the AI model picked.

-Nearly every executive team we sit down with asks the same three questions, usually in the same order.
-Why should we take AI seriously, beyond the headlines?
-When does it make sense for us?
-And how do we start without spending a year and a budget finding out?
+It has to do with these three questions: 1\) **Why** should we take AI seriously, beyond the headlines?
+2\) **When** does it make sense to use it?
+3\) **How** do we start with it?

-This article is our answer to all three, written for people who run businesses rather than people who build models.
-One pair of numbers explains why the questions deserve straight answers.
+This article addresses these important questions.
+It is written for people who run their businesses and are curious about using AI to make it better.
+Perhaps the statistics below is a good place to start:

-As of mid-2025, 88% of organizations say they use AI regularly in at least one part of the business.
-Only about 39% can point to any impact on earnings, and for most of those it is under 5%.
-Roughly 6% can credit AI with more than 5% of earnings.

 >>> INSERT FIGURE 1 HERE <<<